Lala-pukuchan/Lala-pukuchan/README.md

 - [ML_Module](https://github.com/Lala-pukuchan/ML_Module)
   - Contents: Basic Calculation on Supervised Learning such as linear regression and Logistic Regression.
 This cource is created based on [this cource on coursera](https://www.coursera.org/learn/machine-learning).
 - [ft_linear_regression](https://github.com/Lala-pukuchan/ft_linear_regression)
-  - Contents: Implementation of Gradient Descent Model.
-Currently Working on.
+  - Contents: Implementation of Gradient Descent Model for linear regression.
 - [dslr](https://github.com/Lala-pukuchan/dslr)
   - Contents: Visualizing data for selecting the useful input data for training the model.
 Implementation of Gradient Descent Model for logistic Regression.